Target 6A. Have halted by 2015 and begun to reverse the spread of HIV/AIDS

 WHO is working with countries:

-- to prevent people becoming infected with HIV – helping to change behaviours to reduce HIV risks; increasing access to prevention commodities; supporting programmes for prevention of mother to child transmission of HIV; promoting safe blood supplies and prevention of
+- to prevent people becoming infected with HIV – helping to change behaviours to reduce HIV risks; increasing access to prevention commodities; supporting programmes for prevention of mother to child transmission of HIV; promoting safe blood supplies and prevention of HIV transmission in healthcare settings; assessing new prevention technologies;

 Want to see the rest of this article?